Click to enlarge image

 Less serious criminal matters are heard in Justice of the Peace Courts (in Glasgow, the Stipendiary Magistrate Court as well) at first instance.
 The JP courts are located in the same cities as the Sheriff Courts, but there are additional JP courts in other locations throughout Scotland.
 From 2008 to early 2010, Justice of the Peace Courts gradually replaced the former District Courts which were operated by local authorities.

-Information on raising actions, and further details on each court’s jurisdiction can be found on the Scottish Court Service website.
+Information on raising actions, and further details on each court’s jurisdiction can be found on the Scottish Courts and Tribunals Service website.

 Other Courts in Scotland